 Dr. Weirda from MDACC presented: Transcend CLL 004: Phase 1 Cohort of Lisocabtagene Maraleucel (liso-cel) in Combination with Ibrutinib for Patients with Relapsed/Refractory (R/R) Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL) Paper ID: 544

 In this difficult-to-treat group there was a 95% (18/19) response rate.
 Most had undetectable measurable residual disease (uMRD).
 There were no deaths or severe levels of CRS (cytokine release syndrome) or neurological events

 Dr. Tanya Siddiqi from the City of Hope shared a different cohort in the same trial: Updated Follow-up of Patients with Relapsed/Refractory Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma Treated with Lisocabtagene Maraleucel in the Phase 1 Monotherapy Cohort of Transcend CLL 004, Including High-Risk and Ibrutinib-Treated Patients Paper ID: 546

-Of those who received liso-cel after their disease had both progressed on BTKi and failed to respond to venetoclax, 4 of 6 progression events was due to RT (Richter’s Transformation) including some whose CLL was in a complete remission.
+Of those who received liso-cel after their disease had both progressed on BTKi and failed to respond to venetoclax, 4 of 6 progression events were due to RT (Richter’s Transformation) including some whose CLL was in complete remission.

 Dr. Mato of MSKCC was the lead author of: LOXO-305, A Next Generation, Highly Selective, Non-Covalent BTK Inhibitor in Previously Treated CLL/SLL: Results from the Phase 1/2 BRUIN Study Paper ID: 542